-The Hakarimata Walkway can be walked from either its southern end, near Ngaruawahia, or northern end, closer to Huntly.
+The Hakarimata Track is hilly and arduous but the bush and views are worth it.
+You can walk the Hakarimata Walkway from either its southern end, near Ngāruawāhia, or northern end, closer to Huntly.
 There are car parks at both ends of the track.

 How to get here

 This is a one-way track but it can be walked as return trips to the summit from either end.
 The track can also be accessed at the Hakarimata summit (374 m) via the Hakarimata Summit Track.
-The northern section starts from Parker Road, off Hakarimata Road, approx. 7 km south of Huntly and approx. 11 north of Ngaruawahia.
-The southern section starts from Waingaro Road, off Hakarimata Road, approximately 3 km south of Ngaruawahia.
+The northern section starts from Parker Road, off Hakarimata Road, approx. 7 km south of Huntly and approx. 11 north of Ngāruawāhia.
+The southern section starts from Waingaro Road, off Hakarimata Road, approximately 3 km south of Ngāruawāhia.

 Total 2 photos.
 Click image above to view them all.